tgurriet/3laws/docs/sources/getting_started.rst

 6. Monitor your system (optional)
 *********************************

-The Control Panel provides an `Operation` page that can be used to monitor the status of the Supervisor working with your stack.
+The Control Panel provides an `Operation` page that can be used to monitor the status of the Supervisor working with your stack and a `diagnostic` page to display metrics in realtime.

-The Operation page requires that both the Supervisor and the Control Panel backend are running.
+These pages require that both the Supervisor and the Control Panel backend are running.
 Additionally, a `rosbridge websocket <https://github.com/RobotWebTools/rosbridge_suite>`_ must be running on the same network as the Supervisor.

 To install the rosbridge suite, run the following command: